Why Plant Trees? The Importance of Trees in Our Life

 Trees' roots hold in the soil and prevent it from eroding, and they calm the wind and slow down its speed.

-Importance of Trees in Our Life
+The Importance of Trees in Our Life

-benefits of trees
+Benefits of trees to humans

 The following are the most important benefits trees provide to humans: